Hough Peak: History

 Hough Peak was called "Middle Dix" or "Little Dix" prior to 1927, after New York governor John Adams Dix.
 The earliest recorded ascent of the mountain was made on August 31, 1921, by brothers Bob and George Marshall and their friend Herbert Clark.
 The trio completed the ascent as part of a challenge they had devised to climb all peaks over 4000 ft in the Adirondacks, which eventually evolved into the list of the 46 Adirondack High Peaks.

 In 1927, Russell Carson proposed renaming the mountain "Mount Marshall" in honor of the Marshall brothers in his book Peaks and People of the Adirondacks.
 The book sold well and popularized the new name, although the Marshall brothers were opposed to having a mountain named after them.
-Objections were also made to naming peaks after living persons in the Adirondack Mountain Club, although these came primarily from anti-Semitic members who did not want the name of the Jewish Marshall family attached to a mountain.
+Objections were also made to naming peaks after living persons in the Adirondack Mountain Club, although these came primarily from antisemitic members who did not want the name of the Jewish Marshall family attached to a mountain.
 Club member Theodore Van Wyck Anthony succeeded in having Carson's proposed names removed from club maps in 1928.
 In 1937, the state Board on Geographic Names instead renamed Middle Dix to "Hough Peak", after Franklin B. Hough, at the request of the New York State Conservation Department.
 The name Mount Marshall was eventually applied to another mountain in the MacIntyre Mountains in 1942, following a petition from the Adirondack Forty-Sixers.